learn-co-curriculum/dsc-uniform-distribution/README.md

 ## Objectives

-You will learn how to:
+You will be able to:

 * Understand and explain why statistical distributions are useful to data scientists
 * Identify real-world use cases for problem solving with statistical distributions
 * Review prior knowledge on **_Uniform_**, **_Normal_**, and **_Binomial Distributions_**

-### Review: What is a Statistical Distribution?
+## Review: What is a Statistical Distribution?

 In this section, we'll be learning about some more advanced statistical distributions, including: